armenmerikyan/karen/README.md

 - Ubuntu server (or similar Linux distribution)
 - A domain name pointing to your server (e.g., YOURDOMANNAME.com)
 - SSH access to your server
 - To integrate email sending functionality into the Karen project, you'll need a SendGrid account and API key.
-Follow these steps to set it up:

 ## 1. Install and Configure Nginx